Asadullah-nadeem/Web-Scraper-v2/README.md

-# A Node.js web scraper that extracts page title, description, and headings, saving data in JSON format for download.
+# A Node.js web scraper that extracts page data in JSON format for download.